helium/HIP/0071-scaling-helium-transparently.md

 # Summary

-This HIP which builds on the work done by the creators of HIP-70 is focussed on delivering important structual changes to the Helium network as proposed in HIP-70.
+This HIP which builds on the excellent work done by the creators of [HIP-70][HIP-70] is focussed on delivering important structual changes to the Helium network as proposed in HIP-70.
 However it aims to improve on some of the shortcomings such as further centralisation (rather than decentralisation) of network activities.
 It also aims to introduce more formal governance structures which have been absent from prior proposals and will allow more predictable operation which is critical for enterprise adoption of the utility scale network we are all aiming to build.

 In this HIP, we propose an alternative architecture for the Helium network to use the Hedera network as a layer 1.
 The new architecture is built to meet the number of requirements that we believe are critical to the network’s success.
 Our new design goals include network scalability, strong network governance, transparency in data reporting and rewards distribution, and decentralization.

 Another difference to the original Helium Scaling Proposal is the use of an enterprise distributed ledger technology (DLT) as an alternative example. **It is important to note that unlike the original HIP-70 this is more as an example how this technology can be used.
 This HIP proposes a formal evaluation and comparison phase (and some evaluation criteria) to ensure the best tool is eventually chosen**.

 We acknowledge that this change removes the need for staked validators operating block production and challenge creation as they do today.
-That said, we expect that HNT stakers will migrate their positions towards securing current and/or future subDAOs and participating in governance through the vote-escrow token based system proposed in [HIP 51][hip 51].
+That said, we expect that HNT stakers will migrate their positions towards securing current and/or future subDAOs and participating in governance through the vote-escrow token based system proposed in [HIP-51][HIP-51].
 Removal of the staked validator reward also returns the full 6.85% of HNT emissions back to the rewards pool, benefitting Hotspot owners on all subDAOs.
 In the first year alone, this is estimated to be over 2 million more HNT rewarded.

-Similar to the HIP-70 proposal these changes are complementary to the changes proposed in [HIP 51][hip 51] and a necessary set of changes to more easily implement some of the redemption and governance mechanisms proposed in [HIP 51][hip 51], [HIP 52][hip 52], and [HIP 53][hip 53].
+Similar to the [HIP-70][HIP-70] proposal these changes are complementary to the changes proposed in [HIP-51][HIP-51] and a necessary set of changes to more easily implement some of the redemption and governance mechanisms proposed in [HIP 51][hip 51], [HIP-52][HIP-52], and [HIP-53][HIP-53].
 We also expect that more protocols will be attracted to participate in the Helium ecosystem because of the move to a more widely used Layer 1 blockchain.

 # Motivation

 The Helium Network has grown incredibly quickly with close to 1 million Hotspots deployed around the world, with increasing data usage through an ever expanding list of use cases.

 During this expansion governance structures of the network have not kept pace with the technical developments.
-HIP-70 introduces serveral structural changes that are necessary and not contested at all.
+[HIP-70][HIP-70] introduces serveral structural changes that are necessary and not contested at all.

 It fails however to improve on the governance side of the equation and in fact increases centralisation and reduces transparency (due to moving the most critical network functions off-chain).